BloomBooks/bloom-player/README.md

 ></iframe>
 ```

+Advanced: if you want to just show a spinning wheel, you can supply `url=working` and then render it again when you have an actual url.

 # Optional Parameters

 You can customize some aspects of the bloom-player to fit your context.
 For example, if you never want to show the [app bar](https://material.io/design/components/app-bars-top.html),